mydatastory/sql_intro_class/_episodes/filter.md

 > to put a subset of data in a temporary database
 > and run our queries against that,
 > or to fill a small database with synthesized records.
-> For example,
-> instead of trying our queries against an actual database of 20 million Australians,
+> For example, instead of trying our queries against an actual database of 20 million Australians,
-> we could run it against a sample of ten thousand,
+> we could run it against a sample of ten thousand, or write a small program to generate ten thousand
-> or write a small program to generate ten thousand random (but plausible) records
-> and use that.
+> random (but plausible) records and use that.
-{: .callout}

 > ## Fix This Query
 >